nageshgugulothu/mlops_project/README.md

-# Gemstone Price Prediction - Nagesh
+# Gemstone Price Prediction - Nagesh - Mlops End to End Project

 ### About the Data :